jlincodes/budget-breakdown-calculator/README.md

 **Day 1**:
 - Set up a general layout of HTML page for user inputs
 - Set up functions to perform calculations
+- Use `jQuery` to toggle open and close input forms for each category

 **Day 2**:
 - Learn `D3.js`